funvill/funvill.github.io/_posts/2007-10-24-keeping-track-of-your-comments.md

 ---
-layout: post
+layout: single
 title: Keeping track of your comments
 date: 2007-10-24 00:33
-author: funvill
-comments: true
-categories: [Web development]
+categories: blog, [Web development]
 ---
 One problem i have is that while i am browsing around the internet making comments on peoples blogs i often forgot to check back in a week to see if there are any responses.